opf/openproject/README.md

 Requirements
 ------------

-The Meetings plugin currently requires the [OpenProject Core](https://github.com/opf/openproject/) in version 3.0.0pre9 to 3.0.0pre12.
+The Meeting plugin currently requires the [OpenProject Core](https://github.com/opf/openproject/) in version 3.0.0pre9 to 3.0.0pre12.